Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Consequences and applications

 In the following two sections we shall apply our two exact sequences for the simplest types of singularity sets, i.e. for $\tau=\{\Sigma^0\}$ (the case of immersions) and $\tau=\{\Sigma^0,\Sigma^{1,0}\}$, $\tau=\{\Sigma^0,\Sigma^{1,0},\Sigma^{1,1,0}\}$ and so on (the case of Morin maps).
 Our first goal will always be to describe how the endomorphism $\varphi_m$ in theorem \ref{t1} acts rationally.
 By \cite[proposition 90]{hosszu} we have

-in particular $\Cob_\tau^\SO(n,k)\otimes\Q\cong H^n(K_\tau^\SO;\Q)$, hence in order to understand $\varphi_m$ rationally we only have to know how the involution which induces $\iota$ acts on the Kazarian space $K_\tau^\SO$.
+in particular $\Cob_\tau^\SO(\R^{n+k})\otimes\Q\cong H^n(K_\tau^\SO;\Q)$, hence in order to understand $\varphi_m$ rationally we only have to know how the involution which induces $\iota$ acts on the Kazarian space $K_\tau^\SO$.

 After this rational description we shall compute in both cases some cobordism groups of Wall $\tau$-maps for the above singularity sets $\tau$ which is interesting because Wall cobordism groups are what connect oriented and unoriented cobordism groups.
-When viewing manifolds abstractly, the classical sequences (\ref{ces1}) and (\ref{ces2}) yield that an unoriented cobordism class can be represented by an orientable manifold precisely if it is also a Wall cobordism class.
-Now the homomorphism $\varphi'_m$ in theorem \ref{t2} is not always injective but otherwise we have the same property, namely an unoriented $\tau$-cobordism class can be represented by an orientable $\tau$-map precisely if it is the image of a Wall $\tau$-cobordism class.
+When viewing manifolds abstractly, the classical sequences (\ref{ces1}) and (\ref{ces2}) yield an obstruction for an unoriented cobordism class can be representable by an orientable manifold, namely that it should be a Wall cobordism class.
+Now the forgetful homomorphism $\varphi'_m$ in theorem \ref{t2} is not always injective but otherwise we have the same property, namely for an unoriented $\tau$-cobordism class to be representable by an orientable $\tau$-map it should be the $\varphi'_m$-image of a Wall $\tau$-cobordism class.